France and Ghana

 French cooperation in Ghana has increased significantly in recent years with the signing of the debt reduction and development contract (C2D) in 2004, followed by our decision to join the Multi-Donor Budgetary Support mechanism in 2005 and to resume support via the AFD (French Development Agency).

 France and Ghana signed a new Partnership Framework Document on 28 May 2013 for the period 2013-2016.
-The signing took place during the official visit of President Mahama.
-This document outlines our commitments in terms of the targeting, coordination and effectiveness of our assistance.
-The France-Ghana Partnership Framework Document 2013-2016 is in line with the European Union (EU) Joint Programming initiative.
 It addresses the Ghanaian government priorities for development, growth and poverty reduction set out in the Ghana Shared Growth and Development Agenda (GSGDA) 2010-2013.

 This partnership between France and Ghana for 2013-2016 is structured around four priority areas of focus and represents between €300 million and €440 million of new commitments (90% loans):

-- governance (€24-31 million): support for public sector reform and decentralization (Priority Solidarity Fund - FSP - project), support for civil society (FSP), defence and security cooperation (liaison officers, support for French-language training in a military context, “maritime security” FSP project) and overall budget assistance.
+governance (€24-31 million): support for public sector reform and decentralization (Priority Solidarity Fund - FSP - project), support for civil society (FSD), defence and security cooperation (liaison officers, support for French-language training in a military context, “maritime security” FSP project) and overall budget assistance.

 Military and defence cooperation